NightJar/sapphire/docs/en/00_Getting_Started/03_Environment_Management.md

 For each of these environments we may require slightly different configurations for our servers.
 This could be our debug level, caching backends, or - of course - sensitive information such as database credentials.

-To solve this problem of setting variables per environment we use environment variables with the help of the [PHPDotEnv](https://github.com/vlucas/phpdotenv) library by Vance Lucas.
+To solve this problem of setting variables per environment we use environment variables, with the help of a `.env` file where this isn't feasible; `.env` is a common concept across many projects of varying languages.

 ## Security considerations